MichalCz/node-flat-config/README.md

 object.

-The usual scenario is when **Flat Config** loads a JSON file for defaults, then loads a `key-subkey=value` style configuration file and mixes that with command line arguments.
+The usual scenario is when **Flat Config** loads a JSON file for defaults, then loads a number of `key-subkey=value` style configuration files and mixes that with command line arguments.

 You may also provide **Flat Config** with any existing javascript object and it will work.
 You can also provide an array of configuration entries instead of